XlinZeng/XZeng-bit/index.md

 ## Research Interests

-- Distributed computation of matrix equations
+- Distributed algorithms for optimization and noncooperative games
-- Distributed control, optimization, and games
+- Game-theoretic decision, planning and control of autonomous systems

 ## Current Fundings